 When crawling and indexing websites, Google (and other search engines) generally prioritize high quality content that’s accurate, recent, and easily available.
 Law firm sites are uniquely situated to excel in these areas because they routinely feature detail-rich content and pages that naturally relate to each other – like a practice area that links to its top-performing lawyers.
 And considering that attorneys are often gifted in clear communication, the content posted to a firm’s website is likely to be well-written and informative.

 By investing just a small amount of time into tweaking your content and monitoring some trends, you can easily take the next step towards attracting organic traffic and improving your site’s performance in search engines.
-Using SEO instead of PPC ad campaigns or alternatives is also a great way to save money while better engaging your target audiences.

 Law Firm SEO in Practice: A Case Study on a Boutique Law Firm